David-Honisch/Microsoft-Windows/LC2Navigator2022/readme.md

 - CURL
 - MsBuild
 - ...
-- It may be various.
+- It may be vary.
   Please, read the notes of the plugin or any development comments

 ## Supported os